VISITORS'

 Otherwise known as the Violin Bass or Beatle Bass.
 Produced from 1956

 up to the present day.
-Used, then and now, by somebody called Paul
+Used, then and now, by a gentleman called Sir Paul

 McCartney.

-the ebony headstock facia with mother-of-pearl star inlay.
-It's owner
+the ebony headstock fascia with mother-of-pearl star inlay.
+White bakelite

 is Mike Kolleth in Zurich.